Esri/insights-connector-guide/README.md

 This guide provides resources to help you add additional connectors in your organization.
 You can download the sample files, read help documentation on the Wiki, or create an issue to ask a question.

-> Note: Adding connections to additional relational databases that are not supported out-of-the-box is currently in preview.

 ## Instructions

 Complete the following steps to add a connector to your organization: